yuhsuanko/Multi-Agent_Customer_Service_System_with_A2A_and_MCP/README.md

 ### A2A Protocol Compliance ✓

-Each agent implements full A2A specification:
+Each agent implements the full A2A specification:
 - **`/agent/card`** endpoint for agent discovery (GET)
 - **`/agent/tasks`** endpoint for task execution (POST)
 - **`/health`** endpoint for service monitoring